Dura, Hebron: Ottoman period

-and built up in the Arab houses, indicating that Dura replaced a Judean city, and was built with its materials.
+and built up in the Arab houses, show the antiquity of the place.
 Two barracks especially have been built in this way.
 Above the door of one, a block forming the lintel was once ornamented with mouldings, now very much mutilated.
 Close to the town is a celebrated wely in which lies a colossal sarcophagus, containing, it is said, the body of Noah."